felipecaon/caon-blog/content/docs/recon/subdomain/passive.md

 # Passive Resources

-A passive resource means that you will grab subdomains that were already discovered from another tools or were registered in some place.
+A passive resource means that you will grab subdomains that were already discovered by another tools or were found lying around in some place (open source code, legacy scripts, logs, etc).

 ```
 # https://github.com/OWASP/Amass